-Relevant documentation standards include the information presented in section V.G of this document.
+Relevant documentation standards include the information presented in section V.G. of this document.

-Except for crisis situations, emergency shelter resources must fill open beds by the highest vulnerability.
+Emergency shelter resources must fill open beds with the highest vulnerability except for crisis situations.
 This includes motel/hotel vouchers, domestic violence beds, and emergency shelter bed openings.
 After shelter eligibility based on funder policies and openings are determined, beds/rooms shall be filled in the following order:

 - 1. Communities with limited demand and resources must regionally identify how to prioritize their resources. - 2.
-Communities who have high emergency shelter demand and/or have had a wait list in the last 30 days must prioritize based on the following: - a.
+Communities that have high emergency shelter demand and/or have had a wait list in the last 30 days must prioritize based on the following: - a.
 Accessibility.
 Those who are in closest proximity to the shelter are served first. - b.
-Vulnerability (e.g., an individual literally sleeping on the streets should be sheltered over an individual that has a safe doubled-up situation). - c.
+Vulnerability (e.g., an individual sleeping on the streets should be sheltered over an individual with a safe doubled-up situation). - c.
 Length of time homeless (e.g., individuals who have been unsheltered the longest should be prioritized over those who have been unsheltered for a shorter period). - 3.
-Emergency shelter resources should not be spent on individuals or households that could fund their own hotel/motel or acquire their own housing.
+Emergency shelter resources should not be spent on individuals or households that could fund their hotel/motel or acquire their housing.